yury-lysogorskiy/lammps/doc/src/fix_atom_swap.rst

 system, only swaps between atom types of the same sub-style (or combination of sub-styles) are permitted.

-This fix cannot be used with systems that do not have per-type masses (e.g. atom style sphere) since the implemented algorithm pre-computes velocity rescaling factors from per-type masses and ignores any per-atom masses, if present.
+This fix can be used with systems that have per-atom masses (e.g. atom style sphere) provided all atoms of the types handled by this fix have the same mass per type.
+The fix will check for that.
 In case both, per-type and per-atom masses are present, a warning is printed.

 Related commands
 """"""""""""""""